Winslow NJ Simple Assault Lawyers

-Criminal Defense Attorney in Camden County, New Jersey
+Criminal Defense Attorney for NJ 2C:12-1(a) Charges in Camden County, New Jersey

-Attorney William Fay has dedicated his life to New Jersey criminal law.
-Recognized for his extensive knowledge and experience, Mr. Fay has fought tirelessly to deliver superior results for clients in courts in Camden, Evesham, Voorhees, Haddonfield, Cherry Hill, Voorhees, Waterford, Oaklyn, Runnemeade and Haddon Twp.
-He uses his prior service on behalf of the New Jersey Attorney General’s Office, where he served as a DAG.
+Attorney William Fay has dedicated his life to defending clients facing New Jersey criminal charges, including simple assault, terroristic threats, unlawful possession of a weapon, and sexual assault.
+Recognized for his extensive knowledge and experience, Mr. Fay has fought tirelessly to deliver superior results for clients in courts in Camden, Voorhees, Haddonfield, Cherry Hill, Waterford, Oaklyn, Runnemeade and Haddon Township.
+He uses his prior service on behalf of the New Jersey Attorney General’s Office.
 The outcomes that he is able to secure for his clients illustrate the skill and ferociousness with which he approaches the law, attacking the State’s case to achieve the best possible outcomes.
 To discuss your case with Mr. Fay today, contact his offices at 609-832-3202 for a cost-free consultation.

 New Jersey law describes the charge of simple assault in section N.J.S.A.
 2C:12-1(a) of the New Jersey Criminal Code.
 With regard to simple assault, the statute provides the following: